Cumberland County Pennsylvania assistance programs.

 Help with bills in Cumberland Pennsylvania

 Community Action Commission (CAC) may be able to direct families and individuals to grant programs and other forms of financial assistance.
-Possibly receive LIHEAP funds, weatherization, free food, and rent help.
+Income qualified families can possibly receive LIHEAP funds, weatherization, free food, and rent help.
 (717) 732-1944.
-Learn more on energy assistance in Pennsylvania.
+There are other utility programs too in the state, and learn more on energy assistance in Pennsylvania.

 Cumberland County Assistance Office, or the Department of Social Services, may have funds for the indigent, very low income, or working poor.
 All assistance offered only for emergencies while the long term need is covered.